HugoBlox/theme-academic-cv/content/guides/gallery.md

 - Leader of the 12-16 year olds 2015-2016
 - Leader for young adults with mental disabilities 2017-2020

 In parallel, I obtained my Holiday Centre Trainer’s Certificate in 2014.
-The next year, I became a federal trainer for new leaders and now, the journey continue!
+The next year, I became a federal trainer for new leaders.
+In 2023, after many years of service, I finally hung up my Girl Guide scarf to begin a new journey.

 <center>{{< gallery album="guides">}}